jhaskinsjr/nebula/README.md

 # Contact

-I am available to consult on the Nebula framework's use, development and deployment, and microprocessor simulation generally.
+I consult on the Nebula framework's use, development and deployment, and microprocessor simulation generally.

 Email: john.haskins.jr@gmail.com |
 LinkedIn: https://www.linkedin.com/in/john-haskins-jr-925235a1/